-- We are providers for Veteran’s Affairs Canada (VAC or formerly DVA), Workplace Safety and Insurance Board (WSIB or formerly WCB), and Assistive Devices Program of Ontario (ADP), Infant Hearing Program of Ontario (IHP), Ontario Disability and Support Program (ODSP) among others.
+- We are providers for Veteran’s Affairs Canada (VAC or formerly DVA), Workplace Safety and Insurance Board (WSIB or formerly WCB), and Assistive Devices Program of Ontario (ADP), Infant Hearing Program of Ontario (IHP) among others.

 - Local services provided in Orangeville since 1988 and in Alliston since 1990, first at Stevenson Memorial Hospital (1990-2008) and now at Windsor House (2008-present).

 - The most advanced technology and equipment are used for all aspects of assessment, prevention and rehabilitation.

 - Precise and professional communication of results and treatment plan with your family doctor and others who may require a report.